Thursday, October 22, 2015

 It's hard to imagine he'd be where he is today.
 Now one of the nation's quickest rising mid-major recruits, the wide-open Noel is sifting through a growing list of potential suitors.

-Lacking the fundamentals and initially failing to grasp the intricacies of the game, Noel embodied a "work-in-progress."
+Lacking the fundamentals and initially struggling to grasp the intricacies of the game, Noel embodied the often overused "work-in-progress tag affiliated with late-bloomers.

 He barely knew how to set a pick.